Feature Reference

 | All | a | a All | All tasks (default) |

-Implementing view auto-expansion: When Implementing mode is activated, parent tasks that have at least one child with status “Implementing” are automatically expanded (their child cards are displayed).
-When switching away from Implementing mode, these auto-expanded parents are collapsed back unless they were manually expanded before entering the mode.
+Locked view auto-expansion: When the base filter switches to Locked, parent tasks that have at least one busy child are automatically expanded (their child cards are displayed).
+When switching away, these auto-expanded parents are collapsed back unless they were manually expanded before entering the view.

 Column Configuration